Effective Kotlin Item 33: Consider factory functions instead of secondary constructors

 getIntent() can be written as a companion object function:

 In the Kotlin Anko library, we can use the top-level function

-intentFor with reified type instead:
+intentFor with a reified type instead:

-This function can be also used to pass arguments:
+This function can also be used to pass arguments:

 Object creation using top-level functions is a perfect choice for small and commonly created objects like